Rides Page: Weekly rides, ride events, and Club Rides

 This is a challenging ride with lots of hills in and around Bellingham.
 There are 3 loops, each covering 30 - 40 miles with 3000 to 4000 feet of elevation gain per loop.

 This ride is the MBBC's way of inviting new people to join the club - by jumping into the deep end!
-Join or update (renew) your club membership and come on out in June for a day of camaraderie (and jump-start your summer training... if you survive!)
+Join or update (renew) your club membership and come on out in June for a day of camaraderie.
 Thanks to Bill McCourt for architecting the pain.

 The Thanksgiving Ride usually begins at Cornwall Park at 10am and is a quick jaunt to Ferndale or Lynden and back.
 Watch for details every November.

-In 2013 the MBBC put on additional special rides, including The Fall Fling which was a choice of mountain or road route under the colored leaves in Anacortes, Orcas Island Ride which included the option to climb Mt.
+In 2015 the MBBC put on additional special rides, including North Cascade Highway, Fall Fling, (a ride to the annual Cloud Mountain Fruit Festival) and Lopez Island.
+In 2014 we rode North Cascades, Thanksgiving Ride, and Lopez Island.
+In 2013 The Fall Fling was a choice of mountain or road route under the colored leaves in Anacortes, Orcas Island Ride which included the option to climb Mt.
 Constitution, Halloween Costumed Brewery-Tour (self-explanatory), and a President's Day Ride.
 Watch for incidental special club rides throughout the year, and if you have an idea and want to set up your own ride, the MBBC will support you!
 Contact the Ride Coordinator for details.

-The Chuckanut Century Bicycle Ride is presented by the Mount Baker Bicycle Club as our signature ride.
-For more information, including directions, maps, and entry form, please visit our Chuckanut Century Website.
+The Chuckanut Classic Bicycle Ride (formerly the Chuckanut Century) is presented by the Mount Baker Bicycle Club as our signature ride.
+For more information, including directions, maps, and entry form, please visit our Chuckanut Classic Website.